JuliaSparse/SuiteSparseGraphBLAS.jl/README.md

 ## Acknowledgements
 This work was funded as part of Google Summer of Code over 3 summers, 2 of which were for Abhinav Mehndiratta and the last of which was for William Kimmerer.

-Current maintainer: William Kimmerer

 Original author: Abhinav Mehndiratta

 SuiteSparse author: Tim Davis

-Mentors: Viral B Shah, Miha Zgubic
+Mentors: Viral B Shah, Miha Zgubic, Tim Davis

+Current maintainer: William Kimmerer